containernetworking/plugins/README.md

 ### IPAM: IP address allocation
 * `dhcp`: Runs a daemon on the host to make DHCP requests on behalf of the container
-* `host-local`: maintains a local database of allocated IPs
+* `host-local`: Maintains a local database of allocated IPs

 ### Meta: other plugins
-* `flannel`: generates an interface corresponding to a flannel config file
+* `flannel`: Generates an interface corresponding to a flannel config file
 * `tuning`: Tweaks sysctl parameters of an existing interface
 * `portmap`: An iptables-based portmapping plugin.
 Maps ports from the host's address space to the container.
+* `bandwidth`: Allows bandwidth-limiting through use of traffic control tbf (ingress/egress).

 ### Sample
 The sample plugin provides an example for building your own plugin.